informalsystems/themis-contract/README.md

 ![Node.js CI](https://github.com/informalsystems/neat-contract/workflows/Node.js%20CI/badge.svg?branch=master)

 **PROTOTYPE**: Note that `neat-contract` is a prototype right now.
 All code on this branch is to be considered highly experimental.
-No versioning convention is applied yet.
+No semantic versioning will be used just yet: at present, a `v0.1.x` series is being released.
+Major version releases can come out at any time.

 ## Overview
 `neat-contract` is a prototype tool to allow for parameterized contracting.
 It's